Steel flyover: Planetarium raises red flag

 The up and down ramps on Raj Bhavan Road leading to Chalukya Circle have also raised security concerns as they will allow motorists a view of the high security Raj Bhavan from an elevation.

-City police argue that the security of Raj Bhavan will not be compromised by the flyover and only additional security measures need to be deployed, senior retired police officials have raised concerns.
+While the city police argue that the security of Raj Bhavan will not be compromised by the steel flyover and only additional security measures need to be deployed, senior retired police officials have raised concerns.
 “The President, Vice President, Prime Minister and all visiting heads of State will reside in Raj Bhavan, which makes it a very sensitive asset.
-During their visits, traffic movement may be affected,” said Gopal B. Hosur, retired official who recently headed the security detail of the Indian contingent at Rio Olympics.
+During their visits, traffic movement may be affected,” said Gopal B. Hosur, retired top cop who recently headed the security detail of the Indian contingent at the 2016 Rio Olympics.

 Please Email the Editor